NEW YORK (MainStreet) Don't think you will never afford private aviation.

 Another factor: the stock of private planes available to fly one-off passengers keeps inching up as owners seek to monetize their sizable investments (a Gulfstream G-650 will set you back $65 million plus custom cabin features).
 That plane is not making a dime parked in an airport and - worse - if it flies home empty that is money lost in pilot pay, jet fuel, and wear and tear.

 Enter JetSmarter, a company that bills itself as the Uber of private aviation.
-Its aim, said the CEO Sergey Petrossov in a Mainstreet interview, is to disrupt the market, mainly by delivering realtime booking info - prices and availability - to an app.
+Its aim, said the CEO Sergey Petrossov in a Mainstreet interview, is to disrupt the market, mainly by delivering realtime booking info - prices and availability - to an app."We are about the sale of empty capacity, that's why our prices will be much cheaper," he said.
+"We are eliminating the middleman and the lack of transparency.
+We empower consumers."

 Before JetSmarter - and, watch, there will be a stampede of competitors into a market that technology is making possible - the only way to shop for an available private plane was to work the phone, calling up middlemen who positioned themselves between available inventory and would-be fliers.
 Petrossov's intent is to wipe out the middlemen, use computer technology to better access and organize available flight inventory and make it easy for fliers - using their own smartphones and the JetSmarter app - to sort through the planes that are in their vicinity and ready to make their travels real.